BugraAS/ReversiTest/README.md

   - Click event handling based on screen state
   - Rudimentary network server and client:
     - Incredibly rushed systems with no security whatsoever
     - Is held together with ductapes and prayers

-Thing I couldn't finish:
+Things I couldn't finish:
   - The Actual game:
     - I roughly finished everything neccesary on the network side to handle a game
     - but ran out of time before i actually implemented the game
   - Server:
       - I thought I was done but the server gives me a "FYOU" response even if it gets correct messages and all.